All the King's Men: Jack Burden

 Jack Burden is the novel's narrator, a former student of history, newspaper columnist, and personal aide to Governor Willie Stark.

 His narrative is propelled in part by a fascination with the mystery of Stark's larger-than-life character, and equally by his struggle to discover some underlying principle to make sense of all that has happened.
 In narrating the story, Jack commingles his own personal story with the political story of Governor Stark.

 Anne Stanton

 Anne is Jack Burden's childhood sweetheart and the daughter of Willie Stark's political predecessor, Governor Stanton.
 Many of the novel's passages recounting Jack's life story revolve around memories of his relationship with Anne.
 Like many of Jack's friends, Anne disapproves of Willie Stark.
-However, in the wake of a devastating revelation regarding one of her father's moral lapses, she has an affair with Stark.
+Anne reveres her father.
+Jack's research into Judge Irwin's past unearths a time that Governor Stanton behaved corruptly.
+Anne is devastated to learn this.
+In the wake of her turmoil, she begins an affair with Stark.

 Adam Stanton

 Adam is a highly successful doctor, Anne Stanton's brother, and Jack Burden's childhood friend.
 Jack comes to view Adam Stanton as the polar opposite of Governor Stark, calling Adam "the man of idea" and Stark "the man of fact".
 Elsewhere, he describes Adam's central motivation as a deep need to "do good".
 Governor Stark invites Adam to be director of his pet project, a new hospital and medical center.
 The position initially strikes Adam as repugnant because of his revulsion to Stark's politics, but Jack and Anne ultimately persuade him to accept the invitation, essentially by removing his moral high ground.
 Adam's sense of violation as a result of his entanglement with Governor Stark proves violently tragic when he is informed by Lieutenant Governor Tiny Duffy that Stark has been sleeping with his sister.
 Adam tells Anne, "he wouldn't be paid pimp to his sister's whore".
 His pride demolished, Adam finds the Governor at the Capitol building and shoots him.